thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 of type Attestation Verification Claim carrying a secp256r1 EC public IAK associated with Instance ID `4ca3...d296`.

+## Arm CCA Realm Endorsements

+Arm CCA Realm provides a protected execution environment for applications executing within a Realm.
+A Realm Endorsements comprise of:

+* Reference Values ({{sec-realm-ref-values}}), i.e., measurements of the configuration and contents of a Realm at the time of its activation along with measurements of software running inside Realm, which can be extended during the lifetime of a Realm.

+### Realm Endorsements linkage to Realm

+Each Realm has a unique execution context and hence a unique Realm instance.
+Each Realm is uniquely identified in the Arm CCA system.
+For a realm its Endorsements are associated to this unique instance.
+The realm instance is be a vendor defined variable length identifier.
+Hence in this profile, it is represented in a CoMID inside an `environment-map` with `$instance-id-type-choice` set to `tagged-bytes`, i.e. An opaque, variable-length byte string.

+In order to support Realm Instance IDs, the CoMID type `$instance-id-type-choice` is extended as follows:

+A Vendor may wish to identify itself.
+Hence the following optional elements in the `environment-map`of a  `comid` for the realm can be used.

+In the `class-map` select
+`vendor` name and/or `class-id` set as `UUID` representing unique identity for the Realm owner.

+$class-id-type-choice /= tagged-uuid-type

+vendor => `tstr` to represent vendor name

+Consistently providing a product identifier is RECOMMENDED.

+### Arm CCA Realm Endorsement Profile

+Arm CCA realm Endorsements are carried in a CoMID inside a CoRIM.

+The profile attribute in the CoRIM MUST be present and MUST have a single entry set to the uri `http://arm.com/cca/realm/1` as shown in.

+### Realm Reference Values
+{: #sec-realm-ref-values}
 # Security Considerations

 <cref>TODO</cref>